 Constipation is a fairly common physical symptom which many of us experience once in a while, however, a small subset of the general population suffer severe and chronic constipation.
 Many over the counter laxatives and some prescription drugs are available to us for this problem.
 Many offer temporary relief and tend to be habit forming.
-I would like to get to the bottom line, and suggest some alternative approaches which not only relive constipation but change body energy for the better.
+I would like to get to the bottom line, and suggest some alternative approaches which not only relieve constipation but change body energy for the better.

 Let me share two cases with you:

 A young male engineer came to my office recently with a two-month history of diffuse dull abdominal pain.
 He had been constipated for a long time.
 Upon a recent visit to a local emergency room, an abdominal CAT scan was obtained showing significant amount retained fecal material.
 He had been a vegan for four years.
-One examination, his hands were very cold to touch, abdomen soft, but pulse deep, thin and week.
+On examination, his hands were very cold to touch, abdomen soft, but pulse deep, thin and week.
 Blood pressure was low, but pulse rate slow.
-He had the so-called "Kidney Yang Energy Deficiency" in Chinese medicine.
+He had the so-called “Kidney Yang Energy Deficiency” in Chinese medicine.

 Acupuncture and Chinese herbs were provided.
 Herbs were used to warm him up and to boost the kidney yang.
 I also discussed with him massaging the abdomen, acupressure applied to certain acupoints on legs to stimulate defecation, to apply heat to the abdomen, to avoid cold drinks and raw foods, etc. I asked him to try to eat some meat, such as lamb, if he is willing to consider as he has a very weak body constitution.
 His symptoms resolved quickly.